 Annual Nottingham School Counseling

 The counselors met with students one-to-one to discuss issues related to academic success as well as social emotional concerns.
-Number of students seen individually: 155 Average number of sessions per student: 6 Number of students seen for crisis response: 49 Percentage of students seen individually: 28%
+Number of students seen individually: 98; Percentage of students seen individually: 22%; Average number of sessions per student: 6; Number of students seen for crisis response: 33.

 Small Group Counseling

 The counselors led a variety of social/emotional and academic groups.
-Total number of groups: 52 Number of students participating in groups: 285 Number of sessions (@30 minutes): 466 Percentage of students participating in groups: 40%
+Total number of groups: 44; Number of students participating in groups: 268; Number of sessions (@30 minutes): 374; groups average 8.5 sessions; Percentage of students participating in groups: 61%.

-The counselors taught all homerooms at least 10 lessons.
-The counselors taught 310 lessons of at least 30 minutes.
+The counselor taught all homerooms at least 10 lessons.
+The counselor taught 222 lessons of at least 30 minutes.

-Direct services are in-person interactions between school counselors and students.
+Direct services are in-person interactions between school counselor and students.
 All students were taught the school counseling core curriculum.
-Almost half were seen in individual and/or small group settings.
-The counselors also provided a range of indirect services including consultation with parents/guardians, collaboration with staff, intervention assistance meetings, and referrals to outside mental health service providers.
+Almost two-thirds were seen in individual and/or small group settings.
+The counselor also provided a range of indirect services including consultation with parents/guardians, collaboration with staff, intervention assistance meetings, and referrals to outside mental health service providers.